StephaneSeyvoz/Optimization-Backend/README.md

 To generate the User and Developer Guides, perform the following command in the mind-compiler directory :

-$ mvn -N docbkx:generate-html docbkx:generate-pdf
+$ mvn -N clean pre-site

 The PDF and HTML documents can then be found in the <module-dir>/target/site directory.